Modern Slavery Statement

 These policies have been developed and adopted by Tuffnells in order to ensure that we conduct all business in an honest and ethical manner.

-The Company is committed to training relevant team members in how to identify Modern Slavery in practice and how to respond.
 We’re committed to having a clear and transparent Company statement which is reviewed regularly and is communicated to team members.

 Working with our delivery partners